 The content of the Comprehensive Plan is guided by the Growth Management Act and the Thurston County County-Wide Planning Policies, a regional framework adopted by the Board of County Commissioners, in collaboration with the seven cities and towns within Thurston County.

 The Comprehensive Plan contains goals and policies to govern the unincorporated areas of Thurston County.
-In turn, the Plan guides several other kinds of specialized plans: Joint plans, subarea plans, and functional plans.
+In turn, the Plan guides several other kinds of specialized plans: joint plans, subarea plans, and functional plans.
 Map I-1 shows Thurston County jurisdictional boundaries.

 Joint Plans